newnoiseworks/omgd/README.md

 # gg
 ### GameDev Glue

-#### Automated build and deploy of your game's clients, servers, and server infrastructure
+#### Automation by configuration for your multi tiered game development projects

 ## Vision

-`gg` is a task runner meant to "glue" together your game servers' infrastructure setup, game client builds, and client / server deployments via a standardized YML configuration file for each "profile" or environment you wish to deploy to, and omitting any of the things you don't need.
+`gg` is a task runner meant to "glue" together your game's various projects -- infrastructure setup, game client, game servers, more, maybe less -- with your existing build and deploy processes into a single configuration file meant to reflect an environment -- your local computer, a demo server, production - whatever -- and store it in a repository for everyone on the team to share.

-Useful as a wrapper tool to setup git branch based deployment to new servers for easier testing.
-You still need to provide your own build, deploy, and infrastrucure processes, but `gg` will run them for you via a simple command structure directed by a `YML` file.

-`gg` also adds resource backed templating, so you can share data between your game and server before building - including infrastructure setup e.g. IP addresses of newly created servers, but also for simpler things like inventory, where item prices are only on the server for instance.
-Helps to deploy as well as bootstrap local infrastructure for local development.
+`gg` also adds resource backed templating, so you can share data between your projects and easily spawn several "versions" of your game all using different configurations for your testing needs.

 See [`omgd`](https://github.com/newnoiseworks/omgd) for a project which uses the `gg` runner base in setting up projects for you with a preconfigured build, deploy, and infra setup process using Godot, Nakama, and Terraform.